sandersb725/hacking-codehs/README.md

 `tar -xvf firefox-131.0b9.tar.bz2` "unzips" our file into the new `/home/karel/firefox` directory `cd firefox` goes into the Firefox directory `./firefox` runs Firefox
+Most graphical programs run on CodeHS should look similar to this, since we have no access to the package manager `apt` (no root access).

 ### Play around some
 Search some websites up.
 Maybe even look at all of the files that make up CodeHS that you've never seen before.
 For example: